Top 5 employee benefits and perks

 1. Pay increases and performance bonuses

-Of course, not every company will be in a financial position to offer a pay raise or bonus to their best workers right now (and there’s no legal requirement to give a pay increase unless you’re paying your employee less than the minimum wage!).
+Of course, being in the financial position to be able to offer a pay raise or bonus to your best workers may not be a given (and there’s no legal requirement to give a pay increase unless you’re paying your employee less than the minimum wage!).
 But the conversation should still be on the table.

 You might need to be creative and look at things like incentive plans that pay in shares in the company.
 This not only provides a great chance for employees to share in the company's success, it also gives them a lasting reason to help build it.